Thunder Thaws Hearts at Devon Ice Rink | Oklahoma City Thunder

 Johnson then asked for two hot chocolates to which Roberson replied, “You want that super-sized?” drawing chuckles from observers nearby.

-After a smirking Roberson handed two cups of steaming hot chocolate topped with whipped-cream, Johnson bellowed, “The customer service was incredible!” to everyone within earshot.
+A smirking Roberson handed two cups of steaming hot chocolate topped with whipped-cream to his tallest patron of the day.
+Johnson then bellowed, “The customer service was incredible!” to everyone within earshot.

 “We’re helping out and putting smiles on their face.
 It’s pretty fun,” said Johnson.